Mariano Pernía: International goals

+Motorsport career

+After retiring from football, like his father and brother Leonel, Mariano began to compete in motorsports.
+He has competed mainly in Turismo Nacional but also in TC2000 and Super TC2000.

 Personal life

 Pernía had football in his family.
 He was the son of a famous Argentine player, Vicente Pernía (who was ironically left controversially out of the Argentine squad for the 1978 FIFA World Cup), to whom he dedicated his World Cup call-up to.

 Pernía's mother was Olga, and he also had four brothers and a sister: his eldest brother, Gastón, played for the Orlando Sharks in the Major Indoor Soccer League.
 Another brother, Leonel, played for the Chicago Storm in the same competition and also raced cars in his country, competing in the World Touring Car Championship; his great-grandparents were also Spanish.

 Pernía's daughter was already born in Spain.
 He was on holiday in Tandil with his family upon getting the call from Aragonés, and subsequently had to delay his 20 June wedding in order to play in the World Cup.
 He said of the call-up:

-"My wife's happy for me although a bit disappointed about having to postpone the wedding."
+"My wife's happy for me although a bit disappointed about having to postpone the wedding".